 - Senior Member: You are eligible for Senior Member status if you have over eight years of professional practice in the arts, sciences, or technology of aeronautics or astronautics.

-- Associate Fellow: You may be nominated for Associate Fellow status if you have been a Senior Member for at least one year and have over 12 years of professional practice in the arts, sciences, or technology of aeronautics or astronautics.
+- Associate Fellow: You may be nominated for Associate Fellow status if you are a Senior Member in good standing and have over 12 years of professional practice in the arts, sciences, or technology of aeronautics or astronautics.

 - Fellow: You may be nominated for Fellow if you have been an Associate Fellow in good standing and have made notable and valuable contributions in the field of aeronautics or astronautics.

 - Honorary Fellow: You may be nominated for Honorary Fellow if you have been a Fellow for at least one year and are a person of eminence in aeronautics or astronautics, recognized by a long and highly contributive career in the arts, sciences, or technology of these fields.

 Q: What are the deadlines for the various membership upgrade nominations?
 A: Senior Member nominations are accepted and processed each month.
 Associate Fellow nominations are due by 15 April of each year, with references due by 15 May.
 Fellow and Honorary Fellow nominations are due by 15 June of each year, with references due by 15 July.